flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 ![second metamask onboarding image](/img/flashbotsRPC-metamask2.png)

 ## How to use Flashbots Protect RPC in Metamask (Goerli Test Network)
-Flashbots provided a way to test the transaction in Goerli Test network.

 Follow these steps to add Flashbots Protect RPC endpoint for Goerli: